What Are The Advantages And Disadvantages Of Adopting My Spouse’s Birth Children?

 Abandonment is usually defined as a lack of significant contact between a child and parent for a period of six months.
 However, there are cases under the Utah Supreme Court and Utah Court of Appeals that indicate that abandonment can be considered to have occurred in fewer than six months if the abandoning parent engaged in conduct that implied a conscious disregard of the obligations owed by a parent to a child, thereby leading to the destruction of the parent-child relationship.
 This can occur due to intentional engagement with criminal conduct resulting in incarceration for a lengthy period of time.

 For more information on Adopting A Spouse’s Birth Children In Utah, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.